ScottGreenhorn/Hit-the-Mark-doc/README.md

 ### How is this process better than current tools for delivering configuration content?
 We feel that this process is superior because you can:
 + Maintain one source of the "truth".
 + Publish only the required information.
+The content is curated for the user.
 No more having to navigate through outdated or incomplete Confluence pages.
 + Copy a repository to create a new version.
 + Establish clear ownership of the content.
 + Reuse Markdown content in other locations (e.g. Confluence).